intel-analytics/ipex-llm/spark/dl/src/main/scala/com/intel/analytics/bigdl/example/mkldnnint8/README.md

 If you use a BigDL model which is trained by yourself or converted from other frameworks.
 You should generate the scales first.
 It needs some sample images to do the `forward` which can be the test or validation dataset.
 And because it's the sample images, you need no to pass the whole validate dataset.
+And of cause you can use spark local mode to generate scales.

 After that, you can call `GenerateInt8Scales`, it will generate a model with a `quantized` in the name.
 It's the original model combined with scales information.